SagarSDagdu/SagarSDagdu/README.md

 ### Hi, I'm Sagar 👋

-Product engineer at [Littlebird](https://littlebird.ai), working across the stack: backend, desktop, web, and mobile, plus the release pipelines in between.
+Product engineer at [Littlebird](https://littlebird.ai), working across the stack: native macOS apps and libraries, backend, and mobile, plus the release pipelines in between.
 I started in iOS and still care most about clean architecture and APIs that age well.

 I work a lot with AI agents and care about doing it well: driving agents effectively, managing context carefully, and writing reusable skills so agents can standardize workflows across a team.